-☑ QUARTERLY REPORT PURSUANT TO SECTION 1934 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly perio d ended June 30, 2014 o R ☐ TRANSITION REPORT PURSUANT TO SECTION 1934 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF For the transition perio d from to Commission file number: 1-08325 MYR GRO Delaware (State or other jurisdiction of incorporation or organization) 36-3158643 (I.R.S.
-Employer Identification No.) 1701 Golf Road, Suite 3-1012 Rolling Meadows, IL (Address of principal executive offices) 60008-4210 (Zip Code) (847) 29 (Registrant's telephone num 1934 during the preceding 12 months (or for such shorter period that the registr requirements for the past 90 days.
-Yes \boxtimes No \square eally and posted on its corporate Web site, if any, every Interactive Data File period that the registrant was required to submit and post such files).
-Yes \boxtimes N 0 🗆 See definitions of "large accelerated filer," "accelerated filer" and "smaller repo er, an accelerated filer, a non-accelerated filer, or a smaller reporting company rting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer ⊠ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as de efined in Rule 12b-2 of the Exchange Act).
-Yes □ No 区 As of July 25, 2014, there were 21,333,226 outstanding shares of the re- egistrant's \$0.01 par value common stock.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period o ended March 31, 2015 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file nu mber: 1-08325 MYR GRO OUP INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 36-3158643 (I.R.S.
+Employer Identification No.) 1701 Golf Road, Suite 3-1012 Rolling Meadows, IL (Address of principal executive offices) 60008 (Zip Code) (847) 290 (Registrant's telephone num Indicate by check mark whether the registrant (1) has filed all reports received 1934 during the preceding 12 months (or for such shorter period that the registran requirements for the past 90 days.
+Yes \boxtimes No \square quired to be filed by Section 13 or 15 (d) of the Securities Exchange Act of nt was required to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has submitted electronica required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§23 period that the registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer.
+See definitions of "large accelerated filer," "accelerated filer" and "smaller report an accelerated filer, a non-accelerated filer, or a smaller reporting company. in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer ⊠ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of April 24, 2015, there were 20,906,884 outstanding shares of the registr ant's \$0.01 par value common stock.
+WEBSITE ACCESS TO CO OMPANY'S REPORTS MYR Group Inc.'s internet website address is www.myrgroup.com.
+Our a on Form 8-K, and amendments to those reports filed or furnished pursuant to sect unnual reports on Form 10-K, quarterly reports on Form 10-Q, current reports ion 13(a) or 15(d) of the Securities Exchange Act of 1934 (the "Exchange

-WEBSITE ACCESS TO COMPANY'S REPORTS
+Act") will be available free of charge through our website as soon as reasonably practicable after they are electronically filed with, or furnished to, the

-MYR Group Inc.'s internet website address is www.myrgroup.com.
-Our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to section 13(a) or 15(d) of the Securities Exchange Act of 1934 (the "Exchange Act") will be available free of charge through our website as soon as reasonably practicable after they are electronically filed with, or furnished to, the Securities and Exchange Commission ("SEC").
+Securities and Exchange Commission ("SEC").